a2stuff/a2d/res/notes/testplan.md

   * On a IIgs: Launch DeskTop.
 Open 3 windows (A, B, C).
 Hold modifier and press Shift+Tab repeatedly.
 Verify that windows are activated cycle in reverse order (B, A, C, B, A, C, ...).
   * On a Platinum IIe: Launch DeskTop.
 Open 3 windows (A, B, C).
 Hold modifier and press Shift+Tab repeatedly.
 Verify that windows are activated cycle in reverse order (B, A, C, B, A, C, ...).

 * Launch DeskTop.
 Open a volume window containing a folder.
 Open the folder window.
-Note that the folder icon is shaded.
+Note that the folder icon is dimmed.
 Close the volume window.
 Open the volume window again.
-Verify that the folder icon is shaded.
+Verify that the folder icon is dimmed.
 * Launch DeskTop.
 Open a volume window.
 In the volume window, create a new folder F1 and open it.
-Note that the F1 icon is shaded.
+Note that the F1 icon is dimmed.
 In the volume window, create a new folder F2.
-Verify that the F1 icon is still shaded.
+Verify that the F1 icon is still dimmed.
 * Launch DeskTop.
 Open a volume window containing a file and a folder.
 Open the folder window.
 Drag the file to the folder icon (not the window).
 Verify that the folder window activates and updates to show the file.

 * Launch DeskTop.
 Shortcuts > Add a Shortcut... and create a shortcut for a volume directory that is not the first volume on the DeskTop.
 Shortcuts > Edit a Shortcut... and select the new shortcut.
 Verify that file picker shows both the correct disk name and the correct full path.